publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch21/schI/m__us_usc_t22_s1622b.md

     Reorganization Plan Numbered 1 of 1954, referred to in text, is Reorg.
 Plan.
 No. 1 of 1954, July 1, 1954, 19 F.R.
 3985, [68 Stat.
 1279][/us/stat/68/1279], which is set out as a note under [section 1622 of this title][/us/usc/t22/s1622].

     The War Claims Act of 1948, as amended, referred to in text, is [act July 3, 1948, ch.
 826][/us/act/1948-07-03/ch826], [62 Stat.
-1240][/us/stat/62/1240], as amended, which is classified generally to section 2001 et seq. of Title 50, Appendix, War and National Defense.
-For complete classification of this Act to the Code, see Short Title note set out under [section 2001 of Title 50][/us/usc/t50/s2001], Appendix, and Tables.
+1240][/us/stat/62/1240], as amended, which is classified generally to chapter 51 (§ 4101 et seq.) of Title 50, War and National Defense.
+For complete classification of this Act to the Code, see Tables.

     The International Claims Settlement Act of 1949, as amended, referred to in text, is [act Mar.
 10, 1950, ch.
 54][/us/act/1950-03-10/ch54], [64 Stat.
 12][/us/stat/64/12], as amended, which is classified generally to this chapter (§ 1621 et seq.).
 For complete classification of this Act to the Code, see Short Title note set out under [section 1621 of this title][/us/usc/t22/s1621] and Tables.